rajat12342/BIG-5-Personality-Project/README.md

 This project aims to explore the effectiveness of a reduced 25-question format compared to the traditional 50-question Big Five personality test.
 The project involves comprehensive data analysis, predictive modeling using machine learning, and the development of a web application where users can take the test and view their personality profile.

 ### Features
-**Data Analysis**: Utilization of Python for data cleaning, preprocessing, and dimensionality reduction to compare 25-question and 50-question test formats.
+**Data Analysis**: Utilization of Python for data cleaning, preprocessing, factor analysis and model fit metrics to compare 25-question and 50-question test formats.

 **Predictive Modeling**: Implementation of regression and decision tree algorithms to understand personality traits from user responses.